exchange12rocks/PSGPPreferences/docs/Set-GPPGroup.md

 # Set-GPPGroup

 ## SYNOPSIS
-Sets properties of a GPP group object in a specified Group Policy object.
+Sets properties of a group definition in a specified Group Policy object.

 ## SYNTAX